 Mediation allows separating and divorcing couples to take control of planning their own lives and make good decisions about their future.
 It is especially beneficial for parents, who though separating, will need to continue making joint decisions about their children well into the future.

 The decision-making process learned in mediation can serve as a model for future communications.
-Also, mediated settlements have a consistently higher compliance rate because the husband and wife have created their own agreement.
-Here is a collection of Frequently Asked Questions about Divorce Mediation.
+Also, mediated settlements have a consistently higher compliance rate because the divorcing couple has created their own agreement.
+Here is a collection of frequently asked questions about divorce mediation.

 What Does The Mediator Do?